mschnorb/hydroConductorParameters/README.md

   + glacier mask
   + pixel mapping file

-Parameter files are produced by running the wrapper script wrapper_rgm.vic.overlay.point.r, which has the following options:
+Parameter files are produced by running the either the wrapper script wrapper_rgm.vic.overlay.point.r from the command line, which has the following options:

 	-r RDATA, --rdata=RDATA
 		Source data as *.RData file. which must contain a SDEM RasterLayer object, a BDEM RasterLayer object and a PLYGN SpatialDataFrameObject [required]